brndnmtthws/brndn-io/content/posts/bullshitters-always-have-answers/index.md

 * Gets defensive or aggressive when asked follow-up questions
 * Makes explanations more complex rather than simpler

-**tl;dr:** Genuinely smart people can quickly explain complex topics to anyone in accessible terms.
-Those who hide behind jargon and complexity are often masking limited understanding.
+**tl;dr:** The smart ones usually make hard things easier to follow.
+The ones bluffing tend to hide in jargon and get weird when you press them.

 ## Prefer False Negatives to False Positives

 These heuristics are simplistic but surprisingly effective in most situations.
 As a general rule, it's better to occasionally miss connecting with a good person (false negative) than to let an inauthentic person into your inner circle (false positive).

-The cost of becoming entangled with someone who consistently misrepresents their knowledge or character can be significant in both professional and personal contexts.
-Being selective about who you trust and collaborate with isn't about elitism – it's about protecting your time, energy, and wellbeing.
+Let the wrong person in and they'll waste your time, muddy decisions, and generally make a mess of things.
+So yes, be picky about who you trust and build with.